Worms Armageddon: Gameplay modes

 Worms Armageddon includes a series of training missions, a single-player campaign with premade missions, a deathmatch mode in which the player fights increasingly difficult and outnumbered battles against the computer, local multiplayer, and online multiplayer.

 Local multiplayer allows the player to select which teams participate in the battle as well as the number of worms and handicaps, which options and weapons are used, and the level to be played on.
 The matches can use any combination of human and computer teams, provided at least one team is human.
 Additionally, multiple worm teams can form an alliance for the match by selecting the same team color – they will still operate separately in movement rotation but share weapons and score.
 If multiple human players are using the same computer, the game functions in a hotseat mode.

 Online multiplayer is set up similarly to local multiplayer but allows the players to be at separate computers.
 Additionally, hotseat can be combined with online play, so multiple human players can use each computer.

 Worms Armageddon features a multiplayer Internet service called WormNet.
 This service allows one player to host a game online and others to join it.
 The host can choose settings such as the landscape and scheme.
-In the past, it used to keep a score and ranking system for the players.
+In the past, a player score and ranking system was also present.